Measurement of inelastic, single- and double-diffraction cross sections in proton-proton collisions at the LHC with ALICE: van der Meer scans

 \begin{list} {({\it \roman{romancounter}}$\thinspace$)}{\usecounter{romancounter} } \item background from beam-halo and beam--gas collisions: negligible for scans I and II, 30\% correction for scan III at maximum separation, leading however to only a 0.1\% correction for the cross section; \item multiple collisions in a single bunch-crossing (pileup): 40\% correction to rate for scan II at zero displacement; \item accidental triggers from noise or from trigger on two separate collisions: a maximum correction of $\sim 0.4$\% for scan II; \item imperfect centering of beams: 0.7\% correction for scan II and negligible correction for scan III; \item satellite collisions: these make a contribution to the rate for large $y$ displacements ({\it i.e.} 50\% rate correction at 300 $\mu$m displacement, giving however only a 0.1\% correction to the cross section; \item luminosity decay during the scan: $\sim 1$\% correction. \end{list}

 For scan III the uncertainty on the bunch intensity was much lower compared to scan II, so certain additional sources of uncertainty were also investigated.
-These were: coupling between horizontal and vertical displacements; variation of $\beta^{\ast}$ during the scan resulting from beam--beam effects; further pulses in the VZERO photomultipliers arising from ionization of the residual gas inside the photomultiplier tube (after-pulses).
-These additional sources are indeed negligible for Scan II.
-The contributions to the systematic uncertainty are listed in Table~\ref{Tab:tab6}.
+These were: coupling between horizontal and vertical displacements; variation of $\beta^{\ast}$ during the scan resulting from beam--beam effects; further pulses in the VZERO photomultipliers arising from ionization of the residual gas inside the photomultiplier tube (after-pulses).\\ The pileup correction is the largest, however it results in a negligible contribution to the systematic uncertainty, because it is a well-understood effect.
+This was checked by: \begin{list} {({\it \roman{romancounter}}$\thinspace$)}{\usecounter{romancounter} } \item checking the stability of the corrected \mband\ rate relative to the rate of rare triggers, which are expected not to be influenced by pileup; \item comparing resulting cross sections from data with different pileup fractions either in different scans, or in the same scan, but from different colliding bunches. \end{list} In all cases differences were negligible.
+Additionally, cross sections of "exclusive" triggers with conditions such as the logical AND of V0-L(R) and not V0-R(L), which are strongly affected by pileup, gave relative cross-sections stable in the full range of pileup.
+This demonstrates that the pileup correction is well understood \cite{Oyama}.\\ The contributions to the systematic uncertainty are listed in Table~\ref{Tab:tab6}.
+Further details of these luminosity measurements are described in Ref.~\cite{Oyama}.